2-opt: Pseudocode

 which is not valid (does not leave from A, the depot).

-Efficient Implementation
+Efficient implementation

 Building the new route and calculating the distance of the new route can be a very expensive operation, usually $O(n)$ where n is the number of vertices in the route.
-This can sometimes be skipped by performing a $O(1)$ operation.
+In a symmetric case (where the distance between A and B is the same as between B and A), this can be skipped by performing a $O(1)$ operation.
 Since a 2-opt operation involves removing 2 edges and adding 2 different edges we can subtract and add the distances of only those edges.